Gordon-Ramsay/learngit/README.txt

 ddddddddd

 wwwwwwwwww
-creating a new branch is quick
+creating a new branch is quick AND simple use switch -c creating branch